SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 See more details at [[https://github.com/cucumber/cucumber/wiki/Given-When-Then]].

 SpecFlow generates a call inside the unit test method for each scenario step.
 The call is performed by the SpecFlow runtime that will execute the binding matching to the scenario step.
 The matching is done at runtime, so the generated tests can be compiled and executed even if the binding is not yet implemented.
-Read more about execution of test before the binding has been implemented in the page [[Missing, Pending or Improperly Configured Bindings]].
+Read more about execution of test before the binding has been implemented: [[Missing, Pending or Improperly Configured Bindings|Test Result]].

 The scenario steps are primary way to execute any custom code to automate the application.
 You can read more about the different bindings in the [[Bindings]] page.